1. OnPay

 Next, you’ll fill out the numbered boxes:

-• Boxes 1 through 8 – Enter the totals for each of the corresponding boxes on the W-2s you submit for your employees.
+• Boxes 1 through 8 – Enter the totals for all of the corresponding boxes on the W-2s you submit for your employees.

 Screenshot of Form W3 boxes 1 through 8